 If your household income meets the guidelines listed below, you may qualify for weatherization services.

-Based on 200% of Federal Poverty Income Guidelines (effective February 3, 2023) or is eligible for assistance under the LIHEAP income limit of 60% of State Median Income (effective March 2023), whichever is greater.
-Income limits are updated annually.
+Based on 200% of Federal Poverty Income Guidelines (effective January 17, 2024) or is eligible for assistance under the LIHEAP income limit of 50% of State Median Income (effective October 1, 2023), whichever is greater.
+Income limits are generally updated annually.

-The Weatherization Assistance Program uses the past three months of household income to determine eligibility.
+The Weatherization Assistance Program uses the previous calendar month of household income to determine eligibility.
 Households that have received Temporary Assistance for Needy Families (TANF) or Supplemental Security Income (SSI) within the last 12 months are eligible.
 Priority is given to households with elderly or disabled members, households with children under age 19, and households determined to be high energy consumers.

-Weatherization Assistance is a nationwide, federally funded program of the U.S. Department of Energy.
+Weatherization Assistance is a nationwide, federally funded program of the U.S. Departments of Energy and Health and Human Services.
 Each state administers its weatherization program to meet the unique needs of its low-income residents.
 Visit the U.S. Department of Energy’s website for more information.